Learning The Likelihood Test With One-Class Classifiers for Physical Layer Authentication: Abstract

 \section{Abstract}

-In \ac{pla} mechanisms, a verifier decides whether a received message has been transmitted by a legitimate user or an intruder, according to some features of the physical channel over which the message traveled.
-To design the authentication check implemented at the verifier, typically either the statistics or a dataset of features are available for the channel from the legitimate user, while no information is available when under attack.
+In \ac{pla} mechanisms, a verifier decides whether a received message has been transmitted by a legitimate user or an intruder, according to some measured \acp{cf}.
+To design the authentication check implemented at the verifier, typically either the statistics or a dataset of features is available for the channel from the legitimate user, while no information is available when under attack.
 When the statistics are known, a well-known good solution is the \ac{lt}.
-When a dataset is available, the decision problem is \ac{occ} and a good understanding of the \ac{ml} techniques used for its solution is important to ensure security.
-Thus, in this paper, we aim at obtaining \ac{ml} \ac{pla} verifiers that operate as the \ac{lt}.
-We show how to do it with the \ac{nn} and the \ac{oclssvm} models, trained as two-class classifiers on the single-class dataset and an artificial dataset.
+When a dataset is available, the decision problem is \ac{occ}, and a good understanding of the \ac{ml} techniques used for its solution is important to ensure security.
+Thus, in this paper, we aim at obtaining \ac{ml} \ac{pla} verifiers that operate as the \ac{lt} via \ac{nn} and least-square support vector machine (SVM) models, trained as two-class classifiers on the single-class dataset and an artificial dataset.
 The artificial dataset for the negative class is obtained by generating \ac{cf} vectors uniformly distributed over the domain of the legitimate class dataset.
-We also derive a modified \ac{sgd} algorithm that trains a \ac{pla} verifier operating as \ac{lt} without the need for the artificial dataset.
-Furthermore, we show that the \acl{oclssvm} with suitable kernels operates as the \ac{lt} at convergence.
-Lastly, we show that the widely used \acl{ae} classifier generally does not provide the \ac{lt}.
+Lastly, we show that, instead, the widely used \acl{ae} classifier generally does not provide the \ac{lt}.
 Numerical results are provided considering \ac{pla} on both wireless and underwater acoustic channels.

 \glsresetall